klust/SupercomputersForStarters/docs/4_Storage/4_02_Problems.md

 there are (at least) two processors and a network involved (and on the server side disks usually not be as close to the processor as on your PC, except in some of the most expensive storage systems).
-The physical delay caused by the network may not be that important with hard disk storage, but it is important when accdessing SSDs or cached storage.
+The physical delay caused by the network may not be that important with hard disk storage, but it is important when accessing SSDs or cached storage.
 The software adds even more delays.
 After all, your program talks to a network file system which then sends the request to the server where it also has to pass through multiple layers of software: through the network stack, to the file server software, to the file system (which may